Planet of the Apes (2001 film): Filming

-Burton wanted to begin filming in October 2000, but it was pushed back to November 6, 2000 and ended in April 2001.
+Burton wanted to begin filming in October 2000, but it was pushed back to November 6, 2000, and ended in April 2001.
 Filming for Planet of the Apes began at Lake Powell, where parts of the original film were shot.
 Due to a local drought, production crews had to pump in extra water.
 The film was mostly shot at Sony Pictures Studios in Culver City, California, while other filming locations included lava plains in Hawaii and Trona Pinnacles at Ridgecrest.
 To preserve secrecy, the shooting script did not include the ending.
-Stan Winston was the original makeup designer but left because of creative differences.
 Fox considered using computer-generated imagery to create the apes, but Burton insisted on using prosthetic makeup designed by Rick Baker.
-Baker was previously involved with Adam Rifkin's unproduced remake.
-Burton commented, "I have a relationship with both of them [Winston and Baker], so that decision was hard," he says.
+Baker was previously involved with Adam Rifkin's and Oliver Stone's unproduced remakes.
+Burton commented, "I have a relationship with both of them (Winston and Baker), so that decision was hard," he says.
 "Stan worked on Edward Scissorhands and Baker did Martin Landau's makeup [as Béla Lugosi in Ed Wood]".

-On his hiring, Baker explained, "I did the Dino De Laurentiis version of King Kong in 1976 and was always disappointed because I wasn't able to do it as realistically as I wanted.
-I thought Apes would be a good way to make up for that."
-In addition to King Kong, Baker previously worked with designing ape makeup on Greystoke: The Legend of Tarzan, Lord of the Apes, Gorillas in the Mist, and the 1998 remake of Mighty Joe Young.
-The makeup took 4.5 hours to apply and 1.5 hours to remove.
+On his hiring, Baker explained, "[The original 1968 film] was such a landmark makeup picture, and I just had the hardest time turning it down.
+I'm a big makeup geek and a big ape geek, and I just thought, I really have to do this."
+Baker previously worked with designing ape makeup on King Kong, Greystoke: The Legend of Tarzan, Lord of the Apes, Gorillas in the Mist, and the 1998 remake of Mighty Joe Young.
+The makeup took ranged from 2 to 4 & 1/2 hours to apply and an hour to remove.
 Burton explained, "it's like going to the dentist at two in the morning and having people poke at you for hours.
 Then you wear an ape costume until nine at night."
 Burton was adamant that the apes should be substantially "more animal-like; flying through trees, climb walls, swing out of windows, and go ape shit when angry."
-For a month and a half before shooting started, the actors who portrayed apes attended "ape school".
-Industrial Light & Magic, Rhythm and Hues Studios and Animal Logic were commissioned for the visual effects sequences.
+For a month and a half before shooting started, the actors who portrayed apes attended "ape school" under the choreography of Terry Notary.
+Industrial Light & Magic (ILM), Rhythm & Hues Studios (R&H) and Animal Logic were commissioned for the visual effects sequences.
 Rick Heinrichs served as the production designer and Colleen Atwood did costume design.

 To compose the film score, Burton hired regular collaborator Danny Elfman, who had previously been set as composer when Adam Rifkin was attached to do his own remake of the original back in 1989 before various filmmakers, including but eventually Burton himself, were attempted to do so later on.
 Elfman noted that his work on Planet of the Apes contained more percussion instruments than usual.